neuschaefer/reform-handbook/src/source/linux.rst

 .. code-block:: none

- Super + h   - Split window horizontally
+ MNT + h   - Split window horizontally
- Super + v   - Split window vertically
+ MNT + v   - Split window vertically

 Note that the window is not split instantaneously.
 You're just telling Sway "The next time I create a window, put it below/beside my current window.

-You may also use ``Super + w`` to tell Sway to use tabs.
+You may also use ``MNT + w`` to tell Sway to use tabs.
 You can switch your tab using the same shortcuts for windows (``jkl;``).

 Workspaces